 ![]() |

-Texas State and National Park System Article by Ted
+Texas Outdoors Article by Ted

 Gresham Texas has it all: mountains, prairies, sea coast, forests.
 The world beats a path to Texas’ cities and urban landscapes but it’s in wild Texas, found in an abundance of state and national parks, where true Texas adventure begins.
 Texans value their treasures.
 They’ve established a multitude of parks to preserve important historical, sociological, and geological treasures.
 Texans love the outdoors, too.
 Hundreds of parks offer hiking, fishing, camping and swimming.
 Some even have such things as equestrian facilities or mountain climbing.
 Texas State Parks are well maintained, clean, and highly accessible.
 Facilities are top-quality.
 Day trippers, Winter Texans with RV’s, Tent campers and wild country back-packers can all find plenty to keep their interest.
 Water and electric sites are the norm.
 Some State Parks have complete RV facilities.
 Virtually all of them have an RV service station.
 Quite a few State Parks have screened shelters for a very reasonable rate.
 A few even have cabins.
 Texas State Parks are incredibly popular with the locals, proving how Texans value their outdoor opportunities.
 Popularity, however, has its drawbacks.
 Folks who want to visit a State Park, especially at peak times like Spring Break, during major holidays, and in the summer, need to choose their park and make reservations early. |